Skip to content

 Short answers, pulled from the story.

-Who is the current director-general of the Food and Agriculture Organization as of 2019?
+Who was the first director-general of the Food and Agriculture Organization?